ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   **Test case exclusion matching notes**

-    Exclude matching follows the same substring logic as discussed in the preceding section.
+    Exclude matching follows the same sub-string logic as discussed in the preceding section.

 * `ceedling release`: